Communication is incredibly important in any kind of relationship, especially polyamorous relationships.

 I share this because lots of times people will shy away or completely dodge sharing something that’s really important to share with their partner, and there’s another way.
 You actually can set up a situation where you feel safer, where you feel more okay with your experience.
 You feel more okay being vulnerable.
 Try it out, book-ending a conversation or prefacing a conversation.
 Really great thing.
 Laurie Ellington, poly-coach.com.

 Check out my website, fill out a contact form.
-Check the calendar link and set up a free consultation.
 I’d love to talk to you about how to create healthy and sustainable open relationships and polyamorous relationships.
 Laurie Ellington, poly-coach.com.
 Take care, bye-bye.